Jaxonyuill/FineTune/README.md

-# FineTune - Chrome Extension
+# FineTune - Firefox Extension

 ## Project Description

-FineTune was an intelligent volume control Chrome extension designed to provide persistent volume settings across websites with automatic adjustment capabilities.
+FineTune was an intelligent volume control Firefox extension designed to provide persistent volume settings across websites with automatic adjustment capabilities.
 The extension aimed to solve the common frustration of having to manually adjust volume levels when navigating between different media websites and platforms.

 ### Intended Features